ghroovy/Qwenwitz-Agent/README.md

 The agent only ever edits `HOI4_WORKSPACE_PATH` — your mod folder.
 In VS Code:

-1. Open this repository as the workspace folder and press **F5**, **or** install the built VSIX (see [PUBLISHING.md](PUBLISHING.md)).
+1. Open this repository as the workspace folder and press **F5**
 2. Set `Qwenwitz Agent: Workspace Path` (settings → search `qwenwitz`) to your mod folder, e.g. `C:\Users\YOU\Documents\Paradox Interactive\Hearts of Iron IV\mod\MyMod`.
 This overrides the `.env` value for the extension.
-3. Use the **Qwenwitz Agent** activity-bar panel: chat, previews, repair, merge, refactor — everything is staged as diffs and only applied after you click Accept.
+3. Use the **Qwenwitz Agent** activity-bar panel: chat, previews, repair, merge, refactor, everything is staged as diffs and only applied after you click Accept.

-The vanilla game files are read-only; your mod is the only writable root.
+The vanilla game files are read-only, your mod workspace is the only writable root.

 ### Reasoning model (recommended)